15 gift ideas to make a camper happy

 Winter camping can be a really great experience if you are well-prepared.
 It’s also a good way to get some fresh air and enjoy the quiet that a snowy wonderland brings.
 Among the important elements to sleep under the wintery stars is a camping tent.

-Offering more insulation that 3-season tents, 4-season tents (or winter tents), are designed to be airtight, limit condensation and protect from the cold caused by the wind factor.
+Offering more insulation than 3-season tents, 4-season tents (or winter tents), are designed to be airtight, limit condensation and protect from the cold caused by the wind factor.
 The fabric is entirely designed to stop the cold wind and will remain dry and waterproof despite the heavy snowfall.
 Note: if you buy a winter tent, it isn’t recommended that you use it during the summer.
-You’ll feel like you’re sleeping in a sauna as soon as the temperature goes above 15 degrees Celsius.
+You’ll feel like you’re sleeping in a sauna as soon as the temperature goes above 15°C.

 How can you get an idea about how resistant your tent material is?
 First, you can find your tent code.
 Select a tent that has a code of 70 if you want to camp outside this winter and be well-protected at all times.

-In addition, make sure that your tent is treated with a DWR treatment (all of the tents sold at SAIL are treated).
-If your tent is not protected by a water-repellant formula, you may purchase one and do it yourself.
+In addition, make sure that your tent is treated with a DWR treatment (Durable Water Repellent).
+If your winter tent is not protected by a water-repellant formula, you may purchase one and do it yourself.